Christopher Healy, DO

 Dr. Healy is a fellowship trained orthopedic surgeon, specializing in shoulder, elbow, wrist, hand, and trauma and fracture care.
 He enjoys the new and interesting challenges each day presents, whether he is piecing together a fractured arm after an accident, seeing patients in clinic, or performing routine hand surgeries, every day is dynamic and immensely satisfying.
 What drives Dr. Healy the most is helping people and getting them get back to what they love.

 After completing his medical education, Dr. Healy completed an orthopedic surgery residency where he received extensive training for a wide variety of orthopedic conditions, including traumatic injuries of the upper and lower extremities.
 He then completed fellowship training in hand and upper extremity surgery at Stony Brook University in New York.
-He looks forward to joining the multidisciplinary team of experts at The Center and providing top-level orthopedic care while living in idyllic Central Oregon.
-He enjoys alpine and backcountry skiing, mountain biking, competitive running, and spending time with his wife, Annie.
+Dr. Healy enjoys alpine and backcountry skiing, mountain biking, competitive running, and spending time with his wife, Annie.

 “George and I were on a Zoom phone call with our children and grandchildren on the Saturday before Mother’s day.
 He got up to get a glass of water and fell on the floor.
 I got off the call immediately and could tell that George’s wrist was broken and he was in a lot of pain, so I called 911.
 He was taken to St. Charles in Prineville where we live and admitted to the ER.
 Because of the COVID protocols in place, I had to wait in the car and it was very difficult to get information.
 After six hours, he was discharged and brought to my car.
 George had hip problems even before the fall, and he could barely walk when he was brought out.
 Dr. Healy called me the next morning to let me know that he had seen George’s x-rays and he needed immediate surgery.
 He went above and beyond speaking to me throughout the day as I tried to arrange transportation to St. Charles in Bend for the operation.
 It was a very frustrating experience and Dr. Healy gave me a great deal of comfort and support.
 After the surgery, Dr. Healy continued to keep me updated on George’s progress.
 When George returned to Prineville, we had him in a swing bed at St. Charles for rehabilitation.
 Then Dr. Healy and St. Charles helped me arrange home health to come to our home to help us until I was comfortable caring for him on my own.
 We can’t thank Dr. Healy enough for his help throughout this experience.” – Carole and George Wood